bareminimum-co/brandproductions-website/src/content/services/02-signage.md

 ---
 title: Signage & Exhibitions
 description: "Custom signs that transform your vision into reality.
 If you can dream of it, we will create it!"
-cover: "./_images/emar-1.png"
+cover: "./_images/signage cover.jpg"
-coverAlt: "The word astro against an illustration of planets and stars."
+coverAlt: "Side lit Led signage for RAK ceramics."
 ---

 Custom signs that transform your vision into reality.
 If you can dream of it, we will create it!
 Blending innovation with creativity, we create a strong identity recognized by your customer.
 Excellence is not an option, it’s a necessity.
 Elevate your brand with our signage solutions.